turingschool/mod-0-curriculum/session2/index.md

 ## Housekeeping, Feedback, and Goals

 - You will be screensharing your terminal today.
 If you have programs open that might be distracting (or you have confidential work open), close or minimize those programs now.

-### Wins

-- Ask questions or post struggles you have in the public Slack channel!
-This is a *win-win-win* for everybody.

-### Follow-Ups

-- For homework, we'll be leaving feedback on your practice tasks and also checking, but not leaving feedback on your readings and responses.

 <div class="try-it">
   <h3>Intros and Review</h3>